Marine pollution: Pathways of pollution

 There are many ways to categorize and examine the inputs of pollution into marine ecosystems.
 There are three main types of inputs of pollution into the ocean: direct discharge of waste into the oceans, runoff into the waters due to rain, and pollutants released from the atmosphere.

 One common path of entry by contaminants to the sea are rivers.
 The evaporation of water from oceans exceeds precipitation.
 The balance is restored by rain over the continents entering rivers and then being returned to the sea.
 The Hudson River in New York State and the Raritan River in New Jersey, which empty at the northern and southern ends of Staten Island, are a source of mercury contamination of zooplankton (copepods) in the open ocean.
 The highest concentration in the filter-feeding copepods is not at the mouths of these rivers but 70 mi south, nearer Atlantic City, because water flows close to the coast.
 It takes a few days before toxins are taken up by the plankton.
+Ohio River and Tennessee River both join Mississippi River ultimately drains organic contaminants from several northern states into the Gulf of Mexico.

 Pollution is often classed as point source or nonpoint source pollution.
 Point source pollution occurs when there is a single, identifiable, localized source of the pollution.
 An example is directly discharging sewage and industrial waste into the ocean.
 Pollution such as this occurs particularly in developing nations.
 Nonpoint source pollution occurs when the pollution is from ill-defined and diffuse sources.
 These can be difficult to regulate.
 Agricultural runoff and wind blown debris are prime examples.

 Direct discharge

 Pollutants enter rivers and the sea directly from urban sewerage and industrial waste discharges, sometimes in the form of hazardous and toxic wastes, or in the form of plastics.

 In a study published by Science, Jambeck et al. (2015) estimated that the 10 largest emitters of oceanic plastic pollution worldwide are, from the most to the least, China, Indonesia, Philippines, Vietnam, Sri Lanka, Thailand, Egypt, Malaysia, Nigeria, and Bangladesh.

 Inland mining for copper, gold, etc., is another source of marine pollution.
 Most of the pollution is simply soil, which ends up in rivers flowing to the sea.
 However, some minerals discharged in the course of the mining can cause problems, such as copper, a common industrial pollutant, which can interfere with the life history and development of coral polyps.
 Mining has a poor environmental track record.
 For example, according to the United States Environmental Protection Agency, mining has contaminated portions of the headwaters of over 40% of watersheds in the western continental US.
-Much of this pollution finishes up in the sea.
+Much of this pollution ends up in the sea.